-This is why, whether you are marketing to consumer or to businesses, you always keep in mind that you are marketing to people first.
-And people do business with people they know, like and trust.
+This is why, whether you are marketing to consumers or to businesses, you always keep in mind that you are marketing to people first.
+And people do business with people they know, like, and trust.

 They buy benefits before they buy features.